Sowmyashree-P/langchain-js-demo/README.md

 Create gradientAccessKey and workspaceId from 'https://auth.gradient.ai/select-workspace' website.
 They have $10 free credits.

-Add in the place of your-id in 'trainBot.js' and 'getAnswer.js' files
+Add in the place of your-id & your-workspace-id in 'trainBot.js' and 'getAnswer.js' files

 Then, run the following command to install dependencies.